kondajyothi07/kondajyothi07/README.md

 ## About Me
 I am a dedicated and detail-oriented professional with over 14 years of experience in Excel and Tally ERP.
 My expertise spans data analysis, financial management, and process optimization.
 I am passionate about continuous learning and applying my skills across diverse domains to drive efficiency and innovation.

-- 🔭 I’m currently enhancing my skills in Python for data analysis and automation.
+- 🔭 I’m currently enhancing my skills in Excel for data analysis and automation.
 - 🌱 I’m interested in exploring new technologies and tools to improve business operations.
 - 💬 Ask me about Excel formulas, Tally ERP customization, and data visualization techniques.
 - 📝 I regularly share my insights and learnings on [Medium](https://medium.com/@kondajyothi07).